devluanga/alx-higher_level_programming/0x06-python-classes/README.md

-Classes and objects are fundamental concepts in object-oriented programming (OOP) in Python.
+Classes and objects are concepts in object-oriented programming (OOP) in Python.

 A class is a blueprint or template that defines the structure and behavior of objects.
 It encapsulates data (attributes) and functions (methods) that operate on that data.